 Overseeding Zoysia with shade-loving grass will ensure that all portions of your turf are covered by grass.

-What Are The Characteristics of Bermuda Grass?
+What Are the Main Characteristics of Bermuda Grass?

 – A Classic Warm Season Grass

 Bermuda is a grass that grows well in hotter regions.
 The ideal temperature range for this grass is between 95 to 100 degrees Fahrenheit, and its grass seeds need a minimum soil temperature of 65 degrees in order to germinate.

 Your Bermuda grass blades will turn green at the onset of spring or even late spring.
 They will stay fresh and green throughout the months of summer.
 What this grass cannot tolerate at all is cold weather and frost.